OpenBiblio Hosting: Compare Hosting

 Who is the ideal OpenBiblio user?

-There are many types of open source software designed for individual users, but OpenBiblio is not one of them.
-This software is designed for libraries that are in need of high-powered business management and enterprise resource planning software.
+OpenBiblio is designed for libraries that are in need of high-powered business management and enterprise resource planning software.

 What is the primary purpose of OpenBiblio?

-This software is designed to provide libraries with a higher level of organization and management.
+The OpenBiblio software package is designed to provide libraries with a higher level of organization and management.
 As an integrated library system, OpenBiblio is used for tasks including but not limited to tracking orders, tracking borrowed books, and organizing and maintaining a sound billing system.

 What is the history of OpenBiblio?